|

 value of the resistor is indicated.
 There are so many variations from old to new,

-cheap, or expensive- as well as other considerations such as your wiring (small
+cheap, or expensive power supplies- as well as other considerations such as your

-gauge wires going to a machine far far away) and components (old "cheap" toggles",
+wiring (small gauge wires going to a machine far far away) and components (old or

 Beside replacing the power supply with a higher